Intersections on tropical moduli spaces: WDVV equations and topological recursion

 \begin{remark} Similarly we can deal with the case $r=1$, i.e. we can prove

 where the left hand side is a tropical, the right hand side a conventional invariant and $[pt]$ denotes the class of a point $pt \in \PP^1$.
 In fact, after applying the string equation, we are left with the case where $l=0$.
 Now we use \ref{PhiBoundedForR=1} and topological recursion to reduce the number of Psi-conditions (where, if $n < 3$, we first add more marked leaves using the divisor equation).
-Finally, when $a_k = 0$ for all $k \in [n]$, it follows $d=1$ and we can compute directly $\langle \tau_0(P) \rangle_1^{\RR^1} = 1$.
-For the case of the rational Hurwitz numbers $H_d^0 := \langle \tau_{1}([pt])^{2d-2} \rangle_d^{\PP^1}$, this result was basically known before (cf. \cite[lemma 9.7]{CJM08}), but the proof is based on the different point of view.
-In \cite{CJM08} the result is a specialization of considerations for higher genus, not for higher dimension $r$ as it is the case here. \end{remark}
+Finally, when $a_k = 0$ for all $k \in [n]$, it follows $d=1$ and we can compute directly $\langle \tau_0(P) \rangle_1^{\RR^1} = 1$. \\ This fits with the previously known result for rational Hurwitz numbers $H_d^0 := \langle \tau_{1}([pt])^{2d-2} \rangle_d^{\PP^1}$ (cf. \cite[lemma 9.7]{CJM08}). \end{remark}

 \begin{remark} The discussion in \ref{CounterexamplesForContractedEdge} and the factor $n+\#\Delta-2$ appearing in the tropical dilaton equation \ref{DilatonEquationForMaps}, instead of $n-2$ in the algebro-geometric version, show that for more difficult degrees $\Delta$ (if $r=2$) and for Psi-conditions at marked leaves $x_k$ with $\dim(C_k) > 0$, the corresponding tropical and conventional invariants are in general different.
 For example, if we add a marked leaf that has to satisfy only a Psi-condition, the different factors in the dilaton equations immediately lead to different invariants. \end{remark}